Installation view of Madeline Peckenpaugh: Chosen Places (May 21-June 25, 2025) at Alexander Berggruen, NY.

-Installation view of Sholto Blissett, Emma Fineman, Madeline Peckenpaugh (December 10, 2021-January 22, 2022) at Alexander Berggruen, NY.
+Installation view of Madeline Peckenpaugh: Chosen Places (May 21-June 25, 2025) at Alexander Berggruen, New York, NY.
 Photo: Dario Lasagni

 Madeline Peckenpaugh

 Peckenpaugh received an MFA in Painting from Rhode Island School of Design, Providence, RI and a BFA from the Pennsylvania Academy of Fine Arts, Philadelphia, PA.
-Peckenpaugh’s work has been exhibited at Alexander Berggruen, New York, NY; Unit London, UK; 1969 Gallery, New York, NY; the Rhode Island School of Design Museum, Providence, RI; Abigail Ogilvy Gallery, Boston, MA; and Avery Galleries, Bryn Mawr, PA, among others.
-Her work is included in the public collections of the Woodmere Art Museum, Philadelphia, PA; Ghent House, Columbia County, NY; Brown University, Providence, RI; and the Pennsylvania Academy of Fine Arts, Philadelphia, PA.
-The artist will hold a forthcoming solo exhibition at Alexander Berggruen, New York, NY in 2023.
-Peckenpaugh lives and works in Brooklyn, NY.
+Peckenpaugh’s work has been exhibited at Alexander Berggruen, New York, NY; Bremond Capela, Paris, FR; 1969 Gallery, New York, NY; F2T Gallery, Milan, IT; Andrew Reed Gallery, Miami, FL; PM/AM Gallery, London, UK; COMA, Sydney Australia; and The Rhode Island School of Design Museum, Providence, RI; among others.
+Her work is included in the public collections of the Institute of Contemporary Art, Miami, FL; the Woodmere Art Museum, Philadelphia, PA; Brown University, Providence, RI; and the Pennsylvania Academy of Fine Arts, Philadelphia, PA.
+Peckenpaugh lives and works in Queens, NY.

-Madeline Peckenpaugh in the studio, Brooklyn, NY.
+Madeline Peckenpaugh in the studio, 2025, Queens, NY.
 Photo: Philipp Hoffmann

 Madeline Peckenpaugh in Art in America